• Home

 Amodei says he speaks plainly with his employees, answering questions and avoiding what he calls “corpo speak.”
 He also has an active Slack channel where he writes responses to employee questions or his own thoughts about the company throughout the week.

 Amodei’s blunt approach to communication echoes the “radical transparency” leadership style pioneered by Bridgewater Associates founder Ray Dalio.
 As part of his management style, Dalio encourages employees to give honest feedback even to senior members of the firm.
-Dalio argues the method helps improve the company’s standards, but some critics have said allowing a no holds barred culture of communication could potentially make employees more closed off.
+Dalio argues the method helps improve the company’s standards, but some critics have said allowing a no-holds-barred culture of communication could potentially make employees more closed off.

 Amodei’s comments come as Anthropic updated its Responsible Scaling Policy, dropping its pledge not to continue training its AI after it had reached a certain level of capability unless it could guarantee its safety measures were adequate.
 Anthropic said the change was driven by competitive pressures and a lack of regulations.
-Critics have implied the move shifts Anthropic’s mission away from the safety-first identity with which it was founded.
+Critics have implied the move shifts Anthropic’s mission away from the safety-first identity on which it was founded.

 “The point is to get a reputation of telling the company the truth about what’s happening, to call things what they are, to acknowledge problems, to avoid the sort of ‘corpo speak,’ the kind of defensive communication that often is necessary in public,” he said.
 “But if you have a company of people who you trust—and we try to hire people that we trust—then you can really just be entirely unfiltered.”